 smartgeber Logo

-This article explores whether there are more efficient alternatives to Dijkstra's algorithm for finding the shortest path in graphs.
-It compares Dijkstra's with algorithms like A* and Bellman-Ford, and discusses their suitability for different scenarios, including large datasets and real-time applications.
+This article explores whether there are more efficient algorithms than Dijkstra's for finding the shortest path in a graph.
+It compares Dijkstra's with alternatives like A* and Bellman-Ford, and discusses their suitability for large datasets and real-time applications.

 Is there A better algorithm than Dijkstra?